Using Wellness Approaches to Manage Pain

-Moderator: I'm sorry to say that our time with Cleveland Clinic experts Tanya Edwards, MD and William Welches, DO, PhD is now over.
+Moderator: I'm sorry to say that our time with Cleveland Clinic expert William Welches, DO, PhD is now over.
 Thank you both for taking your time to answer our questions today about wellness approaches to managing pain.

 William_Welches,_DO,_PhD: I've also enjoyed chatting with you today.
 Good luck in finding relief of your pain!

-To make an appointment with Tanya Edwards, MD, or any of the other specialists in our Center for Integrative Medicine at Cleveland Clinic, please call 216.986.HEAL (4325).
+To make an appointment with the specialists in our Center for Integrative Medicine at Cleveland Clinic, please call 216.986.HEAL (4325).
 You can also visit us online at www.clevelandclinic.org/integrativemedicine.